petkopara/PetkoparaCrudGeneratorBundle/README.md

     composer require petkopara/crud-generator-bundle

-Register the bundles with your kernel:`AppKernel.php` class:
+Register the CRUD and filter bundles in your `AppKernel.php`:

     new Lexik\Bundle\FormFilterBundle\LexikFormFilterBundle(),
     new Petkopara\MultiSearchBundle\PetkoparaMultiSearchBundle(),